Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/forms/input-group.md

 ### Custom select

 {{< ods-incompatibility-alert >}}
 These **3 first** form variants should not be used because they do not respect the Orange Design System specifications.
+The **2 first** form variants should have a vertical layout (i.e., having their label above the input field.
+The **third** form variant should be split in 2 elements (a button and a dropdown)  which should be presented in a more logical way : the dropdown first and then the button.

 Please refer to the [Forms](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) guidelines and to the [Pages](https://system.design.orange.com/0c1af118d/p/20500e-form/b/16bb53) form examples on  the Orange Design System website.

 {{< /ods-incompatibility-alert >}}

 {{< example >}}